dmkelly/davekelly.me/content/blog/basic-shell-commands/index.md

 hello world
 ```

 _Note:_ in the sample above, the `$` is meant to indicate your command prompt.
 Lines starting with a `$` in a code block means that is a command that you type.
+Do not type the `$` however, only type the command starting after the `$`.
 Lines that don't start with a `$` indicate output from a command.
 In practice, your prompt may look different than a `$`.
 It's common for the prompt to include your username, the current directory, the name of your machine, or some combination of all three.

 `pwd` print the absolute path of the current directory.